Board Chair – Trevor Carlyon

 She has worked in direct service delivery, private practice, program and project management, workforce development, strategic development and managed the development and delivery of quality systems and frameworks, research and evaluation, training development and practice frameworks.
 Julie is a member of the Lifeline Suicide Research Foundation, has chaired national interest groups and been a member of a national board and a range of management committees, government working parties and expert reference groups.

-Julie has degrees in psychology, health science and business is also a registered supervisor with AHPRA and has been training provisional psychologists for nearly 20 years.
+Julie has degrees in psychology, health science and business is also a registered supervisor with AHPRA and has been training provisional psychologists for over 20 years.